najamelan/async_runtime/README.md

 A lightweight runtime for global spawning of futures.

-The purpose of async_runtime is to make it convenient to spawn an run futures.
-It allows library authors to call `rt::spawn( future );` rather than having to take a `T: Executor`.
+The purpose of async_runtime is to make it convenient to spawn and run futures.
+It allows library authors to call `rt::spawn( future );` rather than having to take a `T: Executor`, yet let client code decide what kind of executor is used.
+Currently the choice is between futures 0.3 `LocalPool` and the [juliex](https://github.com/withoutboats/juliex) threadpool.
+Other implementations might be added later.

-As opposed to the [runtime](https://github.com/rustasync/runtime) crate, this does not impose network dependencies.
-It's purely about spawning and running futures.
-Other crates providing networking can be built on top of it.

-I have chosen to move away from the model of taking an executor/runtime as a trait object.
-While it is true that it is more flexible, it incurs overhead because all futures have to be boxed (trait object methods cannot be generic).
-In practice, I have not really been able to see the need for custom executors.
-In principle futures 0.3 executors (or juliex) and wasm-bindgen-futures will run about everything.
-Tokio Streams/Sinks and futures can be converted with the compatibility layer, so I haven't found the need for a tokio runtime/executor.
-I have thus decided to choose performance above customizebility here.
-PR can always be made for environments that need other executors.
-The `runtime` does provide the opposite design choices, allowing users to find a solution either way.

-[runtime](https://github.com/rustasync/runtime) currently has other features that we don't include (yet), like attributes for an async main, tests, ...

-`async_runtime` lets you spawn futures on both a local executor or a threadpool.
-It works on wasm as well as std platforms.
-I have currently not looked into no_std.
+Differences with the [runtime](https://github.com/rustasync/runtime) crate:

+  - no need to box futures to spawn them, but you can spawn boxed futures just the same
+  - no dependency bloat from network related crates if you just want to spawn futures
+  - client code can decide that the executor for the thread is a LocalPool (can be a serious performance benefit sometimes)
+  - no macros (for async main, tests, ...) for the moment, maybe later
+  - the executor is not a trait object, so you can't just implement a different one without patching this crate.
+I have not yet found the use for this, and tokio futures and streams run just fine with the compatibility layer from futures 0.3.

+Both crates work on wasm.

+When not on wasm, the default executor is the juliex threadpool.
+This is because the executor is set per thread and when tasks run on a threadpool thread and they spawn, they will automatically spawn on the threadpool.
+This alleviates the need for initialization code on the threadpool threads.
+This means that you have to call `rt::init` if you want the `LocalPool`.